ajin40/Python-hiPSC-ABM/README.md

 ##

 ### Setup guide
-Download the model either through GitHub or with the following command.
+Download the model either through GitHub or with the Git command.
 ```
 $ git clone https://github.com/JackToppen/Python-hiPSC-CBM.git
 ```
 Requires Python 3.6-3.8.
-All necessary modules are Python packages, so use pip to download them.
+All necessary modules are Python packages so pip can be used to download them.
 ```
 $ pip install -r requirements.txt
 ```

-Under the ***Model*** directory, update ***paths.txt*** such the model knows where to find the template files and where to output the directory corresponding to each simulation.
+Under the ***Model*** directory, update ***paths.txt*** such the model knows where to output the folder corresponding to each simulation.

-You can specify certain parameters in the ***templates*** directory that tailor each of the simulations.
+You can specify certain parameters using the .txt files in the ***templates*** directory.
+Additional parameters can be added in ***parameters.py***, which are held by the Simulation object.

-The following command will start a text-based GUI to get the name of the simulation and the mode.
+The following command will start a text-based GUI to start a simulation by getting the name (whatever you want) and the mode (described below).
 ```
 $ python run.py
 ```
 Different simulation modes:
 - 0: New simulation
 - 1: Continue a past simulation
-- 2: Turn previous simulation images to video
+- 2: Turn previous simulation images to a video
 - 3: Zip a previous simulation
-- 4: Extract previous simulation zip
+- 4: Extract previous simulation zip in output directory

-The name and mode can be passed at the command line by using options...without the parentheses.
+Additionally, the name and mode can be passed at the command line by using options (without the parentheses).
+This avoids the text-based GUI.
 ```
 $ python run.py -n (name) -m (mode)
 ```